Timeline of United States military operations: 1850s

 1857–1858: Utah War: The Utah War was a dispute between Mormon settlers in Utah Territory and the United States federal government.
 The Mormons and Washington each sought control over the government of the territory, with the national government victorious.
 The confrontation between the Mormon militia and the U.S. Army involved some destruction of property, but no actual battles between the contending military forces.

 1857: Nicaragua: April to May, November to December.
 In May, Commander Charles Henry Davis of the United States Navy, with some marines, received the surrender of William Walker, self-proclaimed president of Nicaragua, who was losing control of the country to forces financed by his former business partner, Cornelius Vanderbilt, and protected his men from the retaliation of native allies who had been fighting Walker.
 In November and December of the same year United States vessels USS Saratoga, USS Wabash, and Fulton opposed another attempt of William Walker on Nicaragua.
 Commodore Hiram Paulding's act of landing marines and compelling the removal of Walker to the United States, was tacitly disavowed by Secretary of State Lewis Cass, and Paulding was forced into retirement.

 1858: Uruguay: From January 2 to 27, forces from two United States warships landed to protect American property during a revolution in Montevideo.

-1858: Fiji Islands: From October 6 to 16, a marine expedition with USS Vandalia killed 14 natives and burned 115 huts in retaliation for the murder of two American citizens at Waya Island.
+1858: Fiji expedition: From October 6 to 16, a marine expedition with USS Vandalia killed 14 natives of the Fiji islands and burned 115 huts in retaliation for the murder of two American citizens at Waya Island.

 1858–1859: Ottoman Empire: Secretary of State Lewis Cass requested a display of naval force along the Levant after a massacre of Americans at Jaffa and mistreatment elsewhere "to remind the authorities (of the Ottoman Empire) of the power of the United States."

-1859: Paraguay: Congress authorized a naval squadron to seek redress for an attack on a naval vessel in the Paraná River during 1855.
+1859: Paraguay expedition: Congress authorized a naval squadron to seek redress for an attack on naval vessel USS Water Witch in the Paraná River during 1855.
 Apologies were made after a large display of force.

 1859: Mexico: Two hundred United States soldiers crossed the Rio Grande in pursuit of the Mexican nationalist Juan Cortina.

 1859: China: From July 31 to August 2, a naval force landed to protect American interests in Shanghai.